 Field Trips at the Algonquin Park Outdoor Experiential Education Centre

-Bring your school group to our award-winning eco-campus at Ontario’s Algonquin Park.
+Bring your school or youth group to our award-winning eco-campus at Ontario’s Algonquin Park.
 Whether joining us for a winter adventure or a spring, summer or fall canoe trip or outdoor education retreat, you’ll find there is something special waiting for you at the Edge.

-Educational Retreats and Canoe Trips at the Edge can be adjusted to match any curriculum: we’ll build a customized itinerary for your group with elements of leadership, outdoor recreation, survival skills, ecology, arts & culture, health & wellness, Canadian history, and more.
+Educational and Leadership Retreats and Canoe Trips at the Edge can be adjusted to match any curriculum: we’ll build a customized itinerary for your group with elements of leadership, outdoor recreation, survival skills, ecology, arts & culture, health & wellness, Canadian history, and more.

 Ask us how we can work with specialized programs such as Specialist High Skills Major to provide hands-on experiences that go hand-in-hand with what is being learned in the classroom.

 We also work with International student groups to share our love of the Canadian wilderness, and provide experiential opportunities for growth with Youth At Risk.

 “Whenever we get a speech about ‘engaging our students’ I always am drawn to the experiences we had.
 I have yet to see any school based activity have such a lasting impact on students for the rest of their lives.”

 Educational retreats and adventures at our Ontario eco-education centre gives students first hand experience learning ways to reduce their ecological footprint, experiencing “off-the-grid” living.
 Our centre is just a short paddle from Ontario’s Algonquin Park and surrounded by thousands of acres of forest that act as our experiential classroom.
 Curricular and co-curricular programming is available in many different areas to meet the needs of your group.
 Consider: